Mixin vs Interface in Flutter Dart – Complete Guide

 // QUICK SUMMARY

 - Interface (implements): Defines a contract.
-Zero implementation provided.
+Zero implementation.
 Use for polymorphism, DI, and mocking.

 - Mixin (with): Provides reusable implementation.
 No constructor.
 Use for shared behavior across unrelated classes.